h-gj/oss-client/README.md

 ### Todo

-- [ ] Support upload on pasting.
+- [ ] Support uploading on pasting.
-- [ ] Support multiple files upload in one time.
+- [ ] Support multiple files uploading in one time.